Friqhers/UpscalerSwitcherDocs/README.md

 ### Automatically Apply the Saved Upscaling Method on Game Start

-To ensure that your game automatically applies the last saved upscaling method (e.g., DLSS, FSR, or native resolution) upon game startup, you should override the `Init` function in your custom `GameInstance` class.
-This ensures the saved upscaling preferences are applied seamlessly without requiring manual input from the player.
+To ensure your game uses the player's previously selected upscaling method (e.g., DLSS, FSR, or Native resolution) when starting up, you should apply the saved preferences early in the game's lifecycle.
+A reliable place to do this is within your custom `GameInstance` class.

+This way, the selected upscaling method is restored automatically and seamlessly, without requiring any manual input from the player every time the game launches.

 Follow these steps: